top of page

 • Account-Based.
 The advisory team targets a single high-profile buyer on whom they focus their marketing efforts.

 Nearly all M&A transactions for insurance agencies take the form of an auction sale.
 However, an account-based transaction may be more common in the case of a regional buyer seeking to secure dominance in a local market.
-How long an insurance agency sits at market really depends on the quality of offers coming in, and whether an M&A advisor believes those offers are good, but on average, they last between 4 to 6 weeks.
+How long an insurance agency sits at market really depends on the quality of offers coming in, and whether an M&A advisor believes those offers are good.
+On average, however, they last between 4 to 6 weeks.

 Review Offers